PowerShell/Modules/Modules/Microsoft.PowerShell.SecretsManagement/Docs/DesignDoc.md

 ### Plain text secrets

 The Secrets Management module supports storing and retrieving plain text secret types, such as passwords and API keys.
-But the plain text String type will be converted to SecureString type internally before it is stored in the specified vault.
+The secret string type will be stored securely, but when retrieved will be converted to a SecureString type.
-When retrieving the secret, the user has to specifically request that it be returned as plain text via the `-AsPlainText` parameter.
+Unless the user specifically requests the secret string to be returned as plain text by using the `-AsPlainText` switch on the `Get-Secret` cmdlet.
-This is to prevent inadvertent exposure of secrets as plain text for display or to transcript or logging collections.
+This is to prevent inadvertent exposure of secrets as plain text to a display or transcript/history/log collections.

 On Windows platform, SecureString types contain an encrypted version of the text data that is keyed to the current user context and local machine.
 But for all other platforms (Linux, macOS) encryption is not possible so the SecureString type contains an unencrypted blob of the text.